 If your partner does any of these things, get help and get out of the relationship.
-If your partner abuses you, he or she probably will never stop.
+If your partner abuses you, they probably will never stop.
 You will be much better off without an abusive partner!
 You deserve to be treated with love and respect.

 What should I do if I am in an abusive or violent relationship?

-Sexual assault: Sexual assault and rape can happen at college.
+Sexual assault: Unfortunately, sexual assault and rape does happen at college.
 You may have heard about date-rape drugs being used on college campuses.
-These are drugs that are dropped into your drink at a bar or at a party when you leave your drink unattended, or when you are distracted.
+These are drugs that can be dropped into your drink at a bar or at a party if you leave your drink unattended, or when you are distracted.
 Believe it or not, more than half of all rapes are committed by someone that the victim knows or goes on a date with.
-So when you are getting to know a person, be careful where you go and what situations you put yourself in.
+So, when you are getting to know a person, be careful where you go and what situations you put yourself in.